AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/config-doc-state-filters.md

 1. Once updated, save the file and upload it.

-The configured filters are displayed in the Filters panel.
+The configured filters are displayed in the **Filters** panel in Repository on Home page.

 **Parent topic:**[Customize Web Editor](conf-web-editor.md)